lightstep/lightstep-benchmarks/README.md

 can separate tracing costs from other overheads in the system.
 This process will be repeated to construct a plot of CPU overhead vs. qps for every client library.

-Preliminary data:

-- golang @100qps 0%; @250 qps < 0.1%; @500qps < 0.2%; @750qps < 0.3%; @1000qps < 0.5%
-- python in progress following recent speedups, CPU-limits required for final measurements
-- nodejs unfinished, sleep correction logic needed

-Note: Because Python performance is showing glaring problems, I will prioritize fixing the Python client ahead of completing these measurements.

-Note: The numbers above are preliminary; longer tests will be needed for greater precision.

-### Concurrency Costs

-TODO planned work

-How much self-interference does the LightStep client library have?
-The Total CPU Cost tests will be repeated for higher concurrency factors, to estimate the scaling function.

-### Rate Limit Config

-At what empty span rate does the client begins dropping spans?

-- python observed @ 500
-- nodejs not observed @ 1000
-- golang not observed @ 1000

-### Network Costs

-What is the outbound network cost per empty Span?

-XXX TODO these are payload sizes, not network sizes

-- nodejs 290 bytes
-- python 155 bytes
-- golang 125 bytes

-### Logging Costs

-TODO Implemented in Python only.
-The effect in Python is to inrease the span throughput, ironically, by slowing down the calling thread.
-Bad!

-How much CPU cost is there for one 0-byte logging statement?
-How much CPU cost is there for each additional byte of log message?

-### Tag Costs

-TODO This was not studied.

-How much CPU cost is there for each key:value entry?
-How much cost is there for each byte of key:value entry?